janiluuk/L4D2_DLR/README.md

 Roadmap
 - Cleaner UI, menu option to turn hint texts off.
 Common HUD component which manages, prioritizes and combines the hint texts properly.
 - Integrate game instructor UI to be utilized for counters, and other live indicators.
+- Show player class above their head (Using "Hats" plugin, missing graphics for it)
 - Engineer can build different types of defences
 - Saboteur can see infected outlines when in "predator mode".
 Instakill if manages to sneak up behind.
 - Smoker should have much more visible and thick cloud when gets killed.